-The Department of Mathematics and Statistics provides high-quality, innovative instruction while advancing knowledge within our disciplines.
+The Department of Mathematics and Statistics is an increasingly diverse community of scholars that strives to instill a love for, and an appreciation of, mathematics and statistics in students at all levels.
+To foster academic excellence, we provide a supportive and inclusive environment in which students of all backgrounds can learn and succeed.
+We provide high-quality, innovative instruction while advancing knowledge within our disciplines through scholarly research and professional engagement.
 Our goal is to equip Villanova students with those quantitative skills that will serve as a foundation for future study, as well as give them a competitive edge in the marketplace.
-In addition to preparing our graduates for a broad range of career opportunities, we aspire, in a spirit of community, to help them become creative, analytic problem solvers who will contribute to the betterment of society as a whole.
+We encourage all of our students, especially those from historically underrepresented groups, to consider careers related to mathematics and statistics.
+We aspire, in a spirit of community, to promote a dedication to service in our faculty and to help our students to become creative, analytic problem solvers who will contribute to the betterment of society as a whole.

 Lillian Lieber (1886-1986) was a Ukrainian born Russian-American woman mathematician who wrote many popular books on mathematics in order to show people they could think for themselves in a logical way and resist blind acceptance of dogma running counter to positive human values.
 See for example, Maria Popova's essay (and another!).